phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }
 ```

-Like with the bump allocator, we don't implement the trait directly for the `LinkedListAllocator`, but only for a wrapped `Spin<LinkedListAllocator>`.
+Like with the bump allocator, we don't implement the trait directly for the `LinkedListAllocator`, but only for a wrapped `Locked<LinkedListAllocator>`.
 The [`Locked` wrapper] adds interior mutability through a spinlock, which allows us to modify the allocator instance even though the `alloc` and `dealloc` methods only take `&self` references.
 Instead of providing an implementation, we use the [`unimplemented!`] macro again to get a minimal prototype.

 [`Locked` wrapper]: #a-locked-wrapper